Pitrified/snippet/photo-viewer/README.md

 * filter with them... is it useful?
 * what about sorting the list according to them? date modified, resolution
 * a Photo class might be easier to mantain
+* two columns for metadata side by side

 ##### personalized tag
 * mantain a file with a list of tag for each photo... absolute paths can change too easily, how do you track that?